 Click here for advice on using YouTube from SWGfl.

 You've heard of Facebook, you may have your own account.
-While most social networking sites stipulate a minimum user age of 13 or 14, users are often younger than this and as a parent or carer it's really important that you familiarise yourself with these sites so that you can help to support your children in using them in a safe and constructive way.
+While most social networking sites stipulate a minimum user age of 13 or 14, users are often younger than this and as a parent or carer it's really important that you familiarise yourself with these sites so that you can help support your children in using them in a safe and constructive way.

 Click here for advice for parents regarding the use of social media by children.